-An alternative surgery, called an endoscopic third ventriculostomy (ETV), can also be used to treat hydrocephalus.
-During an ETV, a tiny hole is made in the third ventricle of the brain.
-This allows the extra CSF to drain into another area of the brain where it can be absorbed.
-Your doctor or nurse will give you more information about treatment for hydrocephalus.Back to top
+Instead of a VP shunt, you may have a surgery called an endoscopic third ventriculostomy (ETV) to treat your hydrocephalus.
+During an ETV, a tiny hole is made in the third ventricle of your brain.
+This lets the extra CSF drain into another area of your brain where it can be absorbed.
+For more information, read the resource About Your Endoscopic Third Ventriculostomy (ETV) Surgery for Pediatric Patients.

-When should I call my doctor or nurse practitioner?
+When should I call my healthcare provider?

 Call your healthcare provider right away if you’re having any symptoms of hydrocephalus.Back to top